 Slight day-to-day fluctuations in your credit scores are common and aren’t necessarily an indication that you’re doing something wrong.
 The difference between a few points might not even matter.

 Say you have a credit score of 810, and you’re eligible for a lender’s best rates and terms.
-If your score increases to 815, it might not matter — they were already offering you the best deal.
+If your score increases to 815, it might not matter — it was already offering you the best deal.

 Knowing where you stand in relation to a lender’s threshold or recommended credit range can help you find the financial products you’re eligible for and give you a goal if you’re working on building your credit.